-Those were the requirements in Koh Gen Do's mind when they set out to reformulate their signature foundation earlier this year: Koh Gen Do's Aqua Foundation is sort of a sleeper hit in the U.S., used by nearly every makeup artist but not as much by everyday consumers.
+Those were the requirements in Koh Gen Do's mind when they set out to reformulate their signature foundation in 2018: Koh Gen Do's Aqua Foundation is sort of a sleeper hit in the U.S., used by nearly every makeup artist but not as much by everyday consumers.
 By contrast, in Japan, it's a household name and the go-to product for movie stars and on-camera talent whose skin has to look perfect, but also like it's not caked in makeup, in super-HD.

 Whenever I want my skin to look naturally flawless in the Japanese style, I spend 10 minutes with my lotion pack, make myself a matcha tea, and apply this foundation.
 It's a routine that blends old traditions with modern technology, and I feel honored to have gotten to witness it firsthand.

 Shop Japanese Beauty and Skincare Favorites:

 Want more international skincare advice?
 See what happened when one of our editors lived like a French girl for seven days.